IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 #### Synchronize When Setting Up the Timer

 When Timer 2 is being clocked by the 32k crystal, it runs independently of the system clock.
 The two clocks' signals rise and fall at different speeds and at different times.
-The differences impose necessary delays when writing to or reading from certain registers in the Timer 2 peripheral.
+The differences impose necessary delays when writing to or reading from the five registers listed above.

 As I understand it, the delays last until the two clocks "synchronize" for an instant.
 This occurs upon the first or second subsequent rising edge on the TOSC1 pin attached to the crystal oscillator.
 Your code must allow for the delays.

-Five of the bits in the Asynchronous Status Register, ASSR, give indication when writes to the five registers mentioned above have not yet synchronized.
+Five of the bits in the Asynchronous Status Register, ASSR, give indication when writes to the five registers have not yet synchronized.
 I will refer to them as the "sync bits".
 The sync bits become clear (logic 0) after the writes take effect and it is safe to proceed.

 ```
   while (ASSR & 0b00011111) { ; /* wait */}